ch728/cucurbit-usda/manuscript.md

 Data were imputed prior to association analysis.
 LinkImpute [@doi:10.1534/g3.115.021667], as implemented by the TASSEL [@doi:10.1093/bioinformatics/btm308]  "LDKNNiImputatioHetV2Plugin" plugin was used for imputation with default settings.
 Any data still missing after this process were mean imputed.
-The GENESIS [@doi: 10.1093/bioinformatics/btz567] R package, which can model both binary and continuous traits, was used for association.
+The GENESIS [@doi:10.1093/bioinformatics/btz567] R package, which can model both binary and continuous traits, was used for association.
 All models included the first two PCs of the marker matrix as fixed effects and modeled genotype effect ($u$) as a random effect distributed according to the kinship ($\mathbf{K}$) matrix ($u \sim N(0, \sigma_{u}^2\mathbf{K})$).
 Binary traits were modeled using the logistic regression feature in GENESIS.